|Guest - Not logged in|

 d) effective anti-balling

 Thank you Hillsound and BackpackGearTest.org for the opportunity to test these crampons.
-Long Term Report in two months.
+The test reporting is complete.

 Read more reviews of Hillsound gear

 Read more gear reviews by joe schaffer